CHFI-FM

-CHFI-FM (98.1 MHz) is a commercial radio station in Toronto, Ontario, Canada.
-Owned and operated by Rogers Radio, a division of Rogers Sports & Media, it broadcasts an Adult contemporary format.
+CHFI-FM (98.1 FM) is a commercial radio station in Toronto, Ontario, Canada.
+Owned and operated by Rogers Radio, a division of Rogers Sports & Media, it broadcasts an adult contemporary format.
 The studios are in the Rogers Building on the northwest corner of Bloor and Jarvis Streets in Downtown Toronto.
 CHFI is often the most listened-to commercial radio station in Greater Toronto, according to the Numeris ratings.

 CHFI-FM has an effective radiated power (ERP) of 36,180 watts.
 The transmitter is atop the CN Tower.

 History

 Beautiful music

 The station first signed on the air on February 1, 1957.
 It was initially owned by CHFI-FM, Ltd. CHFI was the first commercial FM outlet in Toronto to provide its own distinct programming rather than simulcasting an AM station.
 The call sign chosen to represent the words "Canada HiFI" or "high fidelity", providing a higher quality sound than on AM radio.
 CHFI also initially provided a special Muzak-like background audio service, playing soft instrumental music for offices and retail outlets in the city.

 The station was acquired in 1960 by Aldred-Rogers Broadcasting, a forerunner to Rogers Radio.
 In 1962, an AM counterpart, CHFI (1540 AM) was added, which originally simulcast CHFI-FM's programming.

 CHFI-FM pioneered the "beautiful music" format in Canada.
 The main programming heard from dawn until midnight was traditional easy listening fare, mostly instrumental cover versions of popular hits, as well as Broadway and Hollywood show tunes.

 In 1972, CHFI's AM sister station, by this point under the CFTR call letters, abandoned the beautiful music simulcast of CHFI-FM and adopted a Top 40 format.